Bolognese

 The Bolognese breed has a life expectancy of 12 to 14 years and is generally healthy, but can be susceptible to a few medical issues.
 It’s important to be aware of them so you can help your pup live their healthiest life possible and reduce their risk of developing these conditions.

 • Patellar Luxation: This inherited condition can cause the kneecap to dislocate and repeatedly pop out of place.
-It can be treated with physiotherapy, anti-inflammatory painkillers and, in extreme cases, surgery.
+It can be treated with physical therapy, weight management, joint supplements, anti-inflammatory medication and, in severe cases, surgery.

-• Hip Dysplasia: Hip dysplasia is a genetic hip deformity that can be very painful.
-Treatments include weight management, supplements, physical therapy and surgery.
+• Hip Dysplasia: Hip dysplasia is a genetic hip deformity that can cause lameness and pain.
+Treatments include weight management, joint supplements, physical therapy and surgery.

 Bolognese History